-- Served as production counsel for numerous long-form documentaries including: Martin Scorsese's "A Letter to Elia," the PBS broadcast six-hour series "Circus" and the PBS four-hour primetime series "Half the Sky" (both produced by Show of Force), and numerous public television-broadcast and theatrical releases.
+- Production counsel for numerous long-form documentaries including: Martin Scorsese's "A Letter to Elia," the PBS broadcast six-hour series "Circus" and the PBS four-hour primetime series "Half the Sky" (both produced by Show of Force), and numerous public television-broadcast and theatrical releases.

 - Represented Universal Music Group in negotiations with the Library of Congress for UMG's donation of over 200,000 historic master recordings from 1928-1948 to the Library - the largest single donation of recordings ever received by the Library, preparing and negotiating the donor agreement, and working on all preservation and access issues.

-- Served as co-lead counsel providing strategic guidance and copyright due diligence for the purchase of the complete catalog of a major (top 3) music publisher.
+- Co-lead counsel providing strategic guidance and copyright due diligence for the purchase of the complete catalog of a major (top 3) music publisher.

-- Served as expert witness on U.S. and Canadian law in copyright arbitration dispute involving software licenses that resulted in over $100 million reward to client.
+- Expert witness on U.S. and Canadian law in copyright arbitration dispute involving software licenses that resulted in over $100 million reward to client.